Hawkesbury and Nepean Wars: 1790–1791: Governor Phillip's military expeditions

 However, on closer inspection the origin of the noise was found to be two natives armed with spears.
 McEntire attempted to defuse the situation by laying down his gun and telling his comrades not to be afraid.
 He then began speaking with the natives in their own language, and they slowly retreated about 100 yd as McEntire followed them.
 Without warning, Pemulwuy jumped on a fallen tree and launched his spear at McEntire, which lodged in his left side.
 McEntire immediately withdrew to rejoin his party and alerted them to what had happened.
 Two of the armed marines set out in pursuit of the natives but they had already escaped.
 They then escorted the wounded man back to the colony, arriving in Sydney at 2 am the next morning.
 Surgeons examined McEntire's wound and proclaimed that it was mortal.
 Following this, McEntire apparently confessed of "crimes of the deepest dye".

 Colbee and several other natives came to visit McEntire, telling him that it had been Pemulwuy who had attacked him and that he lived at Botany Bay.
 The surgeons wanted to remove the spear but the natives violently opposed this, saying that he would die if the shaft was taken out.
 However, on 12 December it was deemed necessary and so the surgeons successfully removed it.
 The spear penetrated McEntire about 7-and-a-half inches through his ribs and into the left lobe of his lungs.
 The spear itself consisted of a wooden barb with several smaller barbs made from stone fastened onto it with yellow gum.
 McEntire eventually died on 20 December 1790.

 Governor Phillip was convinced the attack on McEntire had been unprovoked.
 There had been similar attacks against unarmed men in the past, in which some settlers had been killed or seriously wounded, and he believed that the natives had to be punished to deter them from any future attacks.
-The governor made orders to capture six Aborigines that were living near the Botany Bay heads, stating that if it was not possible to take them alive, then they were to be killed.
+The governor made orders to capture six Aboriginal people that were living near the Botany Bay heads, stating that if it was not possible to take them alive, then they were to be killed.
 At the same time, he declared it unlawful for soldiers or settlers to injure or fire on a native except in self-defence, or to take any of their possessions.